Paligo/xee/xee-testrunner/README.md

 This is a test runner that can run the XPath conformance test suite in the [Xee project](https://github.com/Paligo/xee).
-Work on enabling the XSLT conformance test suite is in progress.
+It can also run the XSLT conformance test suite, though coverage is still partial.

 We have added both the [XPath conformance test suite](https://github.com/w3c/qt3tests) and the [XSLT conformance test